 New testing methods have been developed since the start of the pandemic for detecting SARS-CoV-2, the virus that causes COVID-19.
 Some involve inserting a swab into the nose, others require a spit sample.
 While most labs can turn results back in two to three days, new rapid testing kits can provide results in as little as 15 minutes.
 The U.S. Food and Drug Administration (FDA) has approved two types of tests for diagnosing an active COVID-19 infection:

 PCR tests require that a health care worker collects fluid from the nose or throat.
-Many coronavirus testing sites have started using shorter, less invasive swabs to swab inside the nostrils and don’t go as far into the nose as the long, uncomfortable nasopharyngeal swab.
+Many coronavirus testing sites use shorter, less invasive swabs to swab inside the nostrils and don’t go as far into the nose as the long, uncomfortable nasopharyngeal swab.
 Saliva-based PCR testing is now also available, where you spit into a small collection tube.

-- Antigen test.
-This COVID-19 test detects certain proteins in the virus.
+- Antigen test (also known as rapid tests): This COVID-19 test detects certain proteins in the virus.
 Using a nose or throat swab to get a fluid sample, rapid antigen tests can produce results in minutes.
-A positive antigen test result is considered very accurate, but there's an increased chance of false-negative results — meaning it's possible to be infected with the virus but still have a negative result.
+A positive antigen test result is considered very accurate, but antigen tests have a higher chance of a false negative than PCR tests — meaning it's possible to be infected with the virus but still get a negative result.
 Depending on the situation, your health care provider may recommend a PCR test to confirm a negative antigen test result.

 NOTE: While they sound similar, antigen tests are not the same as antibody tests.
 Antibody, or serology, tests are used to detect a past infection with COVID-19 and require a blood sample to detect the presence of antibodies.
 Antibody tests are not designed to detect an active infection of the virus and should not be used for diagnostic purposes.